apache/trafficserver/doc/appendices/glossary.en.rst

       cache volume on a specific cache span is a :term:`cache stripe`.

    cache stripe
-      A homogenous, persistent store for the cache in a single :term:`cache span`.
+      A homogeneous, persistent store for the cache in a single :term:`cache span`.
 A stripe always resides entirely on a single physical device and is treated as an undifferentiated span of bytes.
 This is the smallest independent unit of storage.